Chenxy517/EC601/project_2/README.md

 The Magnitude of the sentiment ranges from 0.0 to +infinity and indicates the overall strength of sentiment from the given information.
 The more information that is provided the higher the magnitude.

-In this section , I tried 2 ways to use the Google Natural Language API.
-I used an interactive Python interpreter called IPython, which is preinstalled in Cloud Shell to perform Sentiment Analysis on a string and find out the Score and Magnitude using the Natural Language API.
-And I also download the credential in json format to perform Sentiment Analysis in Python.
 ```
 text      : Guido van Rossum is great!
 score     : 90.0%